FaisalTamanoJr/Class-Notes/pages/SOFDESG - Lesson 4.md

 		- Openness
 			- Team members are open to new ideas and opportunities that allow each member to learn, and support the overall project quality.
 		- Respect
-			- Team members not only respect everyone involved in the project, but also the [[Scrum]] process.
+			- Team members not only respect everyone involved in the project, but also the [[scrum]] process.
 This creates a spirit of mutual cooperation within the team.
 	- [[Scrum artifacts]]
 		- Are tools to solve problems and manage projects by providing critical planning and task information to team members and stakeholders.
 		- Primary artifacts